railwayapp/docs/src/docs/reference/production-readiness-checklist.md

     The compute allocation for your services is handled automatically by Railway, and the limits are determined by your chosen subscription [plan](/reference/pricing#plans).
 You should review your plan limits and consider if upgrading is necessary to achieve the desired compute.

+**&check; Consider deploying a database cluster or replica set**

+- Data is critical to most applications, and you should ensure that the data layer in your stack is highly available and fault tolerant.

+    Consider implementing a cluster or replica set, similar to the <a href="https://railway.app/template/q589Jl" target="_blank">Redis HA with Sentinel</a> template, to ensure that your data remains available even if one node becomes unstable.

+    We are hard at work developing other templated solutions for more production-ready datastores, keep an eye on the template marketplace for more to become available.

 ---

 ## Observability and Monitoring